Police to file criminal complaint after fetus remains found

 "If I had them in the funeral home, then my funeral home would not smell fresh," he said.

-The building's new owner, Naveed Syed (nuh-VEED' SEYE'-ed), said one of the funeral home's directors called him last week "saying that the state of Michigan has contacted him when someone wrote them a letter saying that there are some bodies hidden in the ceiling here."
+The building's new owner, Naveed Syed, said one of the funeral home's directors called him last week saying the state contacted him "when someone wrote them a letter saying that there are some bodies hidden in the ceiling here."

 He called the discovery "gruesome."